Skip to main content

 });

-// Called for each model discovered
+// Called every time a model is discovered

 $ranger->onModel(function (Components\Model $model) {